comet-cc/GuaranTEE/README.md

 Install the docker container and download the appropriate docker image by following the commands here [Arm Reference Solutions-docs/docs/aemfvp-a-rme/setup-environ.rst](https://gitlab.arm.com/arm-reference-solutions/arm-reference-solutions-docs/-/blob/master/docs/aemfvp-a-rme/setup-environ.rst).

 ### 2 Download the stack

-Execute the container and mount the path to rme-stack folder using the following command.
-Do not forget to add absolute path to rme-stack folder (It should be something like /home/user_name/cca-simulation/docker/rme-stack).
+Run the container and mount the path to the `rme-stack` folder using the following command.
+Do not forget to add absolute path to rme-stack folder (It should be something like `/home/user_name/cca-simulation/docker/rme-stack`).
 ```
 mkdir rme-stack && ./container.sh -v </absolute/path/to/rme-stack> run
 ```